-- Autologous transplant: patients receive their own stem cells taken from their peripheral or cord blood to replenish bone marrow
+- Autologous transplant: People receive their own stem cells from their peripheral or cord blood to replenish bone marrow.

-- Syngeneic transplant: patients receive stem cells from their identical twin
+- Syngeneic transplant: People receive stem cells from their identical twin.

-- Allogeneic transplant: patients receive matching stem cells from their sibling, parent or an unrelated donor
+- Allogeneic transplant: People receive matching stem cells from a sibling, parent, or unrelated donor.

-- Haploidentical transplantation: a treatment option for the approximately 70% of patients who do not have an HLA-identical matching donor
+- Haploidentical transplantation: This is a treatment option for the

-- Umbilical cord blood: a type of allogeneic transplant.
-Stem cells are removed from a newborn baby’s umbilical cord right after birth.
-The stem cells are frozen and stored until they are needed for a transplant.
-Umbilical cord blood cells are very immature so there is less of a need for matching, but blood counts take much longer to recover.
+- Umbilical cord blood (a type of allogeneic transplant): A healthcare professional removes stem cells from a newborn baby’s umbilical cord right after birth.
+They freeze and store the stem cells until they are needed for a transplant.
+Umbilical cord blood cells are very immature, so there is less of a need for matching, but blood counts take much longer to recover.

-Tissue type is inherited, and types are passed on from each parent.
-This means a relative will be more likely to have a matching tissue type.
+Tissue type is inherited, and types pass on from each parent.
+This means that a relative is more likely to have a matching tissue type.

-However, if a suitable bone marrow donor cannot be found from family members, doctors will try to find someone with a compatible tissue type on the bone marrow donor register.
+However, if it is not possible to find a suitable bone marrow donor among family members, healthcare professionals try to find someone with a compatible tissue type on the bone marrow donor register.

-Several tests are performed before the bone marrow transplant, to identify any potential problems.
+Healthcare professionals perform several tests before a bone marrow transplant to identify any potential problems.